-In this report I have listed some observations from watching English Premier League youth teams for the last three years.
-During this time period I have watched a number of games played by English Premier developmental teams and lower league senior teams.
+In this report, I have listed some observations from watching English Premier League youth teams for the last three years.
+During this time period, I have watched a number of games played by English Premier developmental teams and lower league senior teams.
 The quality of play is quite impressive.
-The following report contains recommendations and discussion points which may help coaches of American players in their teaching priorities.
+The following report contains recommendations and discussion points that may help coaches of American players in their teaching priorities.

 The Industry of Player Acquisition and Selling.